xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ```

 > :bulb: Note that we call `Invoke` with the optional parameters as well which default to `null`.
 This depends on the JavaScript interface you are interfacing with.
-Others might not allow you to call the method with `null` as the optional parameters which means you may have to wrap your managed code accordingly.
+Other interfaces may not allow being called with `null` as an optional parameter meaning you may have to wrap your managed code accordingly.

 Now let's move on to the data structures used to marshal the data back and forth.